jashasweejena/100_Days_of_ML_Code/log.md

 **Thoughts:** College has a way of making us tired, and that coupled with only 4-5 hours of sleep at night = dizziness everywhere in the day.
 And, trying to wrap your head around complex math concepts while being sleep deprived is a nightmare.
 I just learnt it the hard way that one must learn to walk before running.
 So, I've got to make my math my strongest subject.
 I've to work hard.
 Whenever I find time in college or in my daily life, I gotta study math.
 Okay!

 **Link to work:** None

+### Day 8: July 13, 2018

+  * 8:00PM IST - Completed Day 8

+**Today's Progress**: Watched two videos of 3B1B'S essence of calculus series.
+They helped me build intuition for some of the problems and paradoxes in calculus and how to get around them.

+**Thoughts:** I am tired of telling that I'm tired.
+Firstly, I figured that I must learn to walk before I run, so I'm starting to ignite my hidden interest in math to help me propel forward.
+Calculus still intrigues me and will continue to do so for the rest of my life, but I gotta get around it.
+And I will.

+**Link to work:** None